History of the Los Angeles Police Department: 1950–1965

 Horrall was replaced by a retired Marine general, William A. Worton, who acted as interim chief until 1950, when William H. Parker was chosen in tight competition with Thad Brown.
 Parker advocated police professionalism and autonomy from civilian administration, especially as concerned internal affairs.
 The Bloody Christmas scandal in 1951 led to calls for civilian accountability and an end to police brutality in the city itself.
 Parker served until his death in 1966 from a heart attack, the longest period in office of any chief.

-The motto "To Protect and to Serve" was introduced in 1955 for the LAPD Academy, and became the entire LAPD's official motto in 1963.
+The LAPD held a contest in 1955 for the motto of their police academy.
+The winning submission was "To Protect and to Serve", submitted by officer Joseph R. Dorobek.
+It was adopted as the LAPD motto in 1963.
+Around this time the television show Adam-12 and televised edition of Dragnet increased popular support for the LAPD and led to police agencies around the country and the world emulating its structure and echoing its motto.
+In addition to his work with the shows, Webb created the Police Academy Trust Fund and pledged a percentage of their profits to capital improvements for the academy.

-During this period, the LAPD set the standards of professionalism echoed in the contemporaneous TV series Dragnet and Adam-12.
 The most serious challenge in this period was the 1965 Watts riots following accusations of mistreatment and police brutality toward minority communities by the City and the LAPD.
 For six days, buildings and businesses were looted and set on fire, and sniping also took place before the California Army National Guard were deployed to assist the overwhelmed LAPD in restoring order.
 Over 34 people died in the Watts riots and $40 million in damage was caused as almost 1,000 buildings were damaged or destroyed.
 Most of the physical damage was confined to white-owned businesses that were said to have caused resentment in the neighborhood due to perceived unfairness.